spectriclabs/elasticsearch-test-data/README.md

 - `--batch_size=###` we use bulk upload to send the docs to ES, this option controls how many we send at a time
 - `--force_init_index=False` if `True` it will delete and re-create the index
 - `--dict_file=filename.dic` if provided the `dict` data type will use words from the dictionary file, format is one word per line.
 The entire file is loaded at start-up so be careful with (very) large files.
 You can download wordlists e.g.. from [here](http://ohardt.us/word-lists).
+- `--cities_file=filename.cvs` if provided the cities will be loaded from the CSV file.
+Default is `worldcities.csv` which can be downloaded from [here](https://simplemaps.com/data/world-cities).
+- `--num_of_cities` if provided, sets the number of cities to use when generating city points.
+Default is to use all cities loaded via `--cities_file`.

 #### What about the document format?